 Our Pro-UIGAN is trained and tested on popular face databases, \emph{i.e.,} the CelebA-HQ database~\cite{liu2015faceattributes}, the Multi-PIE database~\cite{gross2010multi}, and the Helen database~\cite{le2012interactive}.

 \textbf{Multi-PIE}~\cite{gross2010multi} provides 750K+ images of 337 individuals under different conditions.
 We select $12,912$ images of all the individuals spanning across various poses (0$^{o}$, $\pm$15$^{\circ}$, $\pm$30$^{\circ}$, $\pm$45$^{\circ}$, $\pm$60$^{\circ}$, $\pm$75$^{\circ}$, $\pm$90$^{\circ}$) as well as expressions (``squint”, ``disgust”, ``neutral”, ``smile”, ``surprise”, and ``scream”).
-Our training set contains $12,000$ images belonging to the former 250 individuals, and the testing set includes 912 images belonging to the remaining 87 individuals.
+Our training set contains $12,000$ images belonging to the former 250 individuals, and our testing set includes 912 images belonging to the remaining 87 individuals.

-\textbf{CelebA-HQ}~\cite{karras2017progressive} consists of $30,000$ high-resolution face images under various poses, expressions and backgrounds.
-Each face image has a manually annotated, binary segmentation mask as well as 19 labeled facial attributes, \emph{e.g.,} eyes, mouth, hat, neck, skin, etc. We employ the standard split for CelebA-HQ in our experiments, where $28,432$ images for training and $1,568$ for testing.
+\textbf{CelebA-HQ}~\cite{karras2017progressive} consists of $30,000$ HR face images under various poses, expressions, and backgrounds.
+Each face image has a binary segmentation mask as well as 19 labeled facial attributes, \emph{e.g.,} eyes, mouth, hat, neck, skin, etc. We employ the standard split for CelebA-HQ in our experiments, where $28,432$ images are for training, and $1,568$ images are for testing.

-\textbf{Helen}~\cite{le2012interactive} is composed of $2,330$ in-the-wild face images with labeled facial components, \emph{e.g.,} eyebrows, lips, nose, skin, hairs, etc. We use the former $2,280$ images to construct the training set, and the remaining 50 images form the testing set.
+\textbf{Helen}~\cite{le2012interactive} is composed of $2,330$ in-the-wild face images with labeled facial components, \emph{e.g.,} eyebrows, lips, nose, skin, hairs, etc. We use $2,280$ images to construct the training set and the remaining 50 images to form the testing set.
 Specifically, we conduct data augmentation for the training set.
-We rotate the face images by $\pm$90$^{\circ}$, $\pm$180$^{\circ}$, $\pm$270$^{\circ}$ and then flip them horizontally.
+We rotate all the face images by $\pm$90$^{\circ}$, $\pm$180$^{\circ}$, $\pm$270$^{\circ}$, and then flip them horizontally.
 As a result, we augment seven additional images for each original one.